joshuaRiefman/kernel_helper/README.md

 No matter whether you intend on using _Kernel Helper_ as an executable or at runtime, it's vital to build the project.

 ## Build
 To build and use _Kernel Helper_, it is recommended to create a `build` folder and use CMake to build the executable.
-Here's an example of the commands you'd use on MacOS.
+Here's an example of the commands you'd use on macOS.

 To create a build folder,
 ```bash